Hurricane Joan–Miriam: Unusual path

 Hurricane Joan's path through the southern Caribbean in late October was highly unusual.
 Most October storms in the Atlantic gravitate towards the northern portion of the Caribbean, and often recurve quickly.
 Joan took the southernmost path of an Atlantic-basin tropical cyclone in the Northern Hemisphere since a June system in 1933, although Hurricane Irene in 1971 took a path that was just north of Joan's.
-Joan-Miriam was also unusual in that it survived passage from the Atlantic to Pacific Ocean.
+Joan-Miriam was also unusual in that it survived the passage from the Atlantic to Pacific Ocean.
 Only thirteen other storms have been known to survive the crossover between the Atlantic and Pacific oceans.

 Preparations

-Tropical Storm watches and later warnings were issued for the Windward Islands as far north as Martinique on October 13.
+Tropical storm watches and later warnings were issued for the Windward Islands as far north as Martinique on October 13.
 They were dropped over the subsequent two days as Joan passed through.
 Along the coast of South America, additional warnings were raised and later dropped as Joan paralleled the coast.

 The first hurricane watches were issued for parts of Panama, and Providencia starting on October 18.
 The watch area was expanded to include Costa Rica and Nicaragua on October 19 as the watches were upgraded to warnings.
 These warnings provided several hours' worth of lead time, allowing evacuations and preparations to be made.
 In addition, flash flood and mudslide warnings were issued for western Panama, Costa Rica, Honduras, and Nicaragua starting on October 21.

 In response to Miriam, the flood and mudslide warnings issued because of Joan were not lifted until October 23 and 25.
 Tropical Storm warnings were issued for the Pacific coast of Nicaragua, El Salvador, and the Gulf of Fonseca on October 24.
 They were dropped the next day.
 Guatemala was placed under a warning on October 24.
 In addition, new flash flood and mudslide warnings were raised for Guatemala and the Mexican state of Chiapas on October 24 and 25, respectively.
 All warnings and watches were discontinued later on October 25 as Miriam turned away from the coast.

 Despite the dangers from the intense hurricane, evacuations in Bluefields were met with resistance and disbelief from residents.
 In Managua, 70,000 people were evacuated to safe areas.
 In the remaining areas of Nicaragua, 300,000 people were evacuated.
 In Costa Rica, a total of 55,000 people were evacuated.